 10 Real Ways To Make Money on Medium

 Can you really make money on Medium?

 Yes, it’s very possible.
-I’ve been writing on Medium for close to 2 years now and make between $2,000 to $3,000 every month.
+I’ve been writing on Medium for close to 3 years now and consistently have made between $1,000 to $3,000 every month.
 Check out my profile if you’re interested.